l-schulte/waypack-machine/README.md

 A wayback machine for the package managers npm and Yarn.
 Minimal Flask-based web server that allows you to fetch and redirect to specific versions of npm and Yarn packages based on a given timestamp.

+> **⚠️ Disclaimer:** This project is a work in progress and may be untested.
+Use at your own risk.

 ## Features

 - Accepts requests at `/npm/<timestamp>/<path>` and `/yarn/<timestamp>/<path>`.